Low-energy threshold demonstration for dark matter searches in TREX-DM with an $^{37}$Ar source produced at CNA HiSPANoS: Conclusions

 This work demonstrates the successful implementation of a $^{37}$Ar calibration source in the TREX-DM detector, achieving exceptional low-energy threshold performance, crucial for light dark matter searches.
 The neutron activation of CaO powder at the HiSPANoS facility of CNA in Sevilla provides a practical and effective method for $^{37}$Ar production, yielding sufficient activity for comprehensive detector characterization.

 The combined GEM-Micromegas readout system provided preamplification factors of $50-60$, enabling detection of both characteristic $^{37}$Ar emissions.
 Most notably, the successful observation of the 270~eV L-shell peak represents a significant achievement, as this ultra-low-energy signature is typically challenging to detect in gas-based detectors.
 The spatial uniformity analysis confirms homogeneous detector response across the active volume, providing a sensitivity map.
 The systematic threshold analysis reveals remarkable detector sensitivity, with energy thresholds extending down to approximately 20~eV at optimal voltage settings.
 This performance approaches the fundamental limit imposed by single-electron ionization.
 Such thresholds have a great impact on the sensitivity projections of TREX-DM to light WIMPs, as discussed in detail in~\cite{GEM_2025}, potentially providing access to unexplored regions of the parameter space.
-Future work will focus on using this calibration protocol for background characterization studies at low energies.
+Future work will focus on using this calibration protocol for precise background characterization studies at low energies.
 Additionally, efforts are underway to develop more refined calibration techniques to probe this $O(10)$~eV range.
 A promising approach that has been successfully implemented in the gaseous TPC field~\cite{NEWS-G_2019} is the use of a UV laser to calibrate in the individual electron regime.
-This would also allow us to accurately study the detection efficiency of our combined GEM-MM detectors to ultra-low-energy events near the energy threshold region, something we could not achieve in this work due to the imprecise determination of the initial $^{37}$Ar activity.
+This would also allow us to accurately study the detection efficiency of our combined GEM-MM detectors to ultra-low-energy events near the energy threshold region.

 \acknowledgments

 We would like to thank the Servicio General de Apoyo a la Investigación-SAI, Universidad de Zaragoza, for their technical support, and the Micro-Pattern Technologies (MPT) workshop at CERN, where both the Micromegas and the GEM used in this article were manufactured.
 The authors acknowledge support from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (ERC-2017-AdG IAXO+, grant agreement No. 788781), from the Agencia Estatal de Investigación (AEI) under the grant agreements PID2021-123879OB-C21 and PID2022-137268NB-C51 funded by MCIN/AEI/10.13039/501100011033/FEDER, as well as funds from “European Union NextGenerationEU/PRTR” (Planes complementarios, Programa de Astrofísica y Física de Altas Energías).